-In practice, customers may remain with the original supplier (the supplier before the move) if they contact their own supplier to inform them of the move out, or the supplier bundled with the DSO of the location they are moving from, but most likely with the incumbent supplier of the location they are moving to.
-If they give no notification or make no choices, they will either be supplied by the DSO on a supplier of last resort tariff (Norway), by a supplier chosen by the DSO (Sweden) - likely the DSOs bundled supplier or dominant supplier of the DSOs network area -, or then they will be cut off (Finland).
-Either way incumbent suppliers have the advantage in most cases, and competitive suppliers tend to lose out, since few customers are aware of or think of their chance to switch supplier while moving, and incumbent players benefit from customer inactivity.
+In practice, then, customers may remain with the original supplier (the supplier before the move) if they contact their own supplier to inform them of the move out, or the supplier bundled with the DSO of the location they are moving from, or the supplier that previously supplied the customer in the location they are moving to, but most likely with the incumbent supplier of the location they are moving to.
+If they give no notification or make no choices, they will either be supplied by the DSO on a supplier of last resort tariff (Norway), by a supplier chosen by the DSO (Sweden) - likely the DSOs bundled supplier or dominant supplier of the DSOs network area -, or then they will be cut off (Finland) after (typically) a few weeks, having been notified by the DSO.

+Either way incumbent (or at least existing) suppliers have the advantage in most cases, and competitive suppliers tend to lose out, since few customers are aware of or think of their chance to switch supplier while moving, and incumbent players benefit from customer inactivity.
 New entrant suppliers have little opportunity to win customers as part of this process unless they are the ones with the customers already (and know the customer is moving), or can identify moving customers before they move or unless they can afford to conduct heavy marketing to all customers to catch the small percentage of moving customers.